eTextile/rSens/Hardware/README.md

 The second one (rSens_SMD) is a redesign that have been done to optimize the form factor of the PCB and add a second amplification line.
 All source files are made with [KiCad](https://kicad.org/) 5.0.*

 ## Prerequisite
-### Optimise the voltage divider
+- Calculate the onboard DIL resistor **R1** using the included Python script [R1_calculator.py](../docs/R1_calculator.py).
-- Calculate the onboard DIL resistor **R1** using the python script included in the docs folder
+This Python script will calculate automaticly the optimised resistor you need in order to get the best voltage divider Efficiency.

 - Solder the calculated DIL resistor to the PCB

 # External links